 When your standing with your back muscles contracted, this will result in pain very quickly.

-This usually happens when keeping your back extended to much.
-This occurs mainly in a very flexible woman.
-They tend to extend their knees and ‘hang forward’.
+That usually happens when keeping your back extended to much.
+It occurs mainly in a very flexible woman.
+They tend to extend their knees and ‘hang forward.’

 What happens is that your back is extended completely causing compression of your vertebrae’s.
 It also switches off the stabilizing muscles in your back.